 Hi, welcome to my little corner of the Internet!
-I run a small (one person) tech company called L. F. Web Productions LLC(LFWebPro.com), located in St. Louis, Missouri, where I spend the majority of my time providing network and server installation and support, with an emphasis on Linux servers for file sharing and data backup.
+I run a small (one person) tech company called L. F. Web Productions LLC(LFWebPro.com), where I spend the majority of my time providing network and server installation and support, with an emphasis on Linux servers for file sharing and data backup.
 I also provide local companies, artists, and others with personalized, one on one web development services.
 So, if your interested, I can offer a complete solution for your web site needs, from domain registration and hosting, to site design and development (hint, hint).

 A while back I decided that it was time to actually do some work on my own site, which I had not done for what seemed like forever.
 I wanted to set up a little free download system to share some of my open source type code, and possibly let people comment on it, and maybe a simple blog to voice some of my random thoughts.